A unique Caribbean dive resort

 Whale sharks are the largest known fish species.
 They are slow-moving filter feeding specimens, found in tropical and warm oceans.
 They have a lifespan of about 70 years, and can grow up to 35 to 40 feet in length.
 Despite its size, whale sharks do not pose significant danger to humans, and it is often possible to swim with these magnificent creatures.

-Although more frequent in the months of March-April and August-September, whale sharks are sighted around Utila year-round.
+Although often more frequent in the months of March-April and August-September, Utila whale sharks have been seen around the island year-round.
 Utila is one of the few places in the world where whale sharks are seen close to shore and the only place where there have been documented sighting every month of the year.
-That is why Utila is often called the Whale Shark Capital of the Caribbean.
+That is why Utila is called the Whale Shark Capitol of the Caribbean.